-The KUMC Research Institute is pleased to announce the availability of grant funds for research conducted by faculty members of the University of Kansas Medical Center at Kansas City, Wichita and salary.
-Funding for this program is derived from Research Institute income and through the generosity of the Lied Foundation Trust.
+The KUMC Research Institute is pleased to announce the availability of grant funds for research conducted by faculty members of the University of Kansas Medical Center at Kansas City, Wichita and Salina.
+Funding for this program is derived from Research Institute income and was established through the generosity of the Lied Foundation Trust.

-The objective of the Lied Basic Science Grant program is to develop new and innovative ideas that have a high probability of leading to the submission of a new application for national peer-reviewed funding.
+The objective of the Lied Basic Science Grant program is to develop new and innovative ideas that will lead to new applicagtions for external funding with a high probability of success.

-Applications will be assigned NIH-type priority scores and awards will be based upon those scores and availability of funds.
+Applications will be evaluated using an NIH-type review and awards will be based upon merit and availability of funds.